beliefspacestudio/rpsls/README.md

 However we could also do this...

-    10 % (playermove + computer move)
+    Outcome = 11 % (11 % (playermove + computer move))

-A draw would equal 2, a player win 4 or 1 and a computer win 0, gives us one less `case`.
+That way, a draw would equal 2, a Computer win would equal 1 and a Player win would equal 0.
+Reducing our `case` to three possibilities.
+We could then just use an `if` `else` statement.
 N.B.
-I'm no mathematician, so they're probably is a vastly easier way of doing this.
+I'm no mathematician so there probably is an easier way of doing this.

 ###Rock, Paper, Scissors, Lizard, Spock Logic

 It's easy when it come to rps as there is only one winning and one losing option based on any one move.
 However, when it comes to Rock, Paper, Scissors, Lizard, Spock things get a bit more complex.
 There are now two winning and to losing moves based on a given move.
-So a simple switch statement is probably not the most efficient here.
+So the maths used for Rock, Paper, Scissors no longer works.

 So assuming the player is p and the computer is c, we can describe the moves, thus with rock(r), paper(p), scissors(s), lizard(l) and spock(v)...